BlockstreamResearch/scriptless-scripts/md/pedersen-swap.md

 2. Adaptor signatures

-    * Just as in regular atomic swaps using adaptor signatures, the parties agree on an `R` for the the signature.
+    * Just as in regular atomic swaps using adaptor signatures, the parties agree on an `R` for the signature.
 The seller creates a transaction spending the coins from the multisig output and computes a Bellare-Neven challenge `c` for the transaction.
     * For each bit commitment `Qi`, seller generates a uniformly random scalar